IamMufasa/IamMufasa/README.md

 # Hello, I'm Richie!
 <a href="https://linkedin.com/in/richardakpan"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a dedicated technology enthusiast with a profound interest in cybersecurity and a commitment to solving complex security challenges.
-My academic journey has fueled my passion for protecting digital assets.
-I am eager to apply my skills and knowledge by starting my career in a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am a recent IT Security graduate passionate about cybersecurity and dedicated to protecting digital assets from evolving threats.
+With hands-on experience in security tools and technologies, I focus on implementing robust security measures and identifying vulnerabilities before they can be exploited.

 ## Objective

-To launch my career in cybersecurity as a proactive and vigilant SOC Tier 1 Analyst dedicated to safeguarding organizational assets and swiftly responding to security incidents.
-Eager to apply my technical skills and passion for digital security to make a significant impact in a fast-paced environment.
+My expertise includes setting up SIEM solutions, creating monitoring dashboards, conducting vulnerability assessments, and developing incident response plans.
+I continuously expand my knowledge to stay ahead of emerging threats and security challenges.

+I believe in a proactive approach to cybersecurity, focusing on prevention while maintaining readiness for rapid response to security incidents.
+My goal is to contribute to organizations by strengthening their security posture and protecting their valuable digital assets.
 ## Skills

 | Skill                                         | Associated Project         |